The Effects of DNA Databases on the Deterrence and Detection of Offenders

 81 Pages Posted: 21 Jul 2016 Last revised: 4 Aug 2020

 This paper studies the effects of adding criminal offenders to a DNA database.
-Using a large expansion of Denmark’s DNA database, we find that DNA registration reduces recidivism within the following year by as much as 43% and it also increases the probability that offenders are identified if they recidivate, which we use to estimate the elasticity of crime with respect to the detection probability to be -2.7, implying that a 1% higher detection probability reduces crime by more than 2%.
-We also find that DNA registration makes offenders more likely to find employment, enroll in education, and live in a more stable family environment.
+Using a large expansion of Denmark’s DNA database, we find that DNA registration reduces recidivism within the following year by up to 42%.
+It also increases the probability that offenders are identified if they recidivate, which we use to estimate the elasticity of crime with respect to the detection probability and find that a 1% higher detection probability reduces crime by more than 2%.
+We also find that DNA registration increases the likelihood that offenders find employment, enroll in education, and live in a more stable family environment.

 Keywords: DNA, deterrence, crime, recidivism, technology